 Inform the police of everything you know.
 Tell the officers about the active shooter’s location, his appearance, his weapons and other important things that will help them neutralize the attacker as quickly as possible.

 Head to the direction where the police came from.
 Don’t get in the way just to ask questions about the safest way to get out.
 The SWAT team should remain focus on finding the culprit and neutralizing him.
-Go to the direction from where the police entered as it’s most likely safe.
+Go in the direction where the police entered since it’s most likely safe.

 Follow the officers’ instructions.
-Without any argument, do what the police asked you to do.
+Do what the police asked you to do without argument.